Confirmation of your Application to Enrol

 A prerequisite is a course that you must pass before you can do another, usually more advanced, course.
-Pre-requisites and workload need to be approved before a formal offer will be made.
 If you do not meet the prerequisite (or co-requisite) for a course, you will be notified via myUC with the status of the course application as failing the prerequisites.

-If you fail to meet the prerequisites and believe you have grounds for an exemption or want to apply to study the course as a co-requisite, you must contact the relevant department or school to have them approve this.
-Use the application for exemption from a prerequisite or co-requisite form:
+If you fail to meet the prerequisites and believe you have grounds for an exemption or want to apply to study the course as a co-requisite, you can apply for an exemption.

 If you have applied to enrol in more than 75 points per semester or more than 30 points of summer school courses, you must also apply for permission to enrol in an excess workload.

 You can do this by submitting the Application for Permission to Enrol in an Excess Workload form: